allanshivji/iOS_RetroCalculator/README.md

-# iosRetroCalculator
+# iOS Retro CAlculator App

+## Using Xcode 10 and Swift 4

-This is a simple iOS retro calculater app for iPhone.
+1. This is a simple iOS retro calculater app for iPhone.

+2. Each number button is given sound using AVFoundation framework

+3. Designed using Stack view and Auto-layout